REGISTER FOR THE EPF TECH HUB X DIGITAL GCR HACKATHON

 Here at the Empire Partner Foundation Tech Hub, we don’t just showcase the most innovative technology in the country.
 We look for ways to use this technology to make a real difference in the world.
 That’s why our mission is #BuildingAfricaThroughTech.

-We would like to invite all developers, influencers, activists and visionaries to attend our next EPF Tech Hub Hackathon.
+We would like to invite all developers to attend our next EPF Tech Hub Hydro Solution Hackathon.
 Although it may look like it, Hackathon’s aren’t just about hacking.
-According to Wikipedia, the most reliable academic source in the world (just kidding), a Hackathon is a design sprint-like event; often, in which computer programmers and others involved in software development, including graphic designers, interface designers, project managers, domain experts, and others collaborate intensively on software projects.
+According to Wikipedia, the most reliable academic source in the world (just kidding), a Hackathon is a design sprint-like event; often, in which computer programmers and others involved in software development collaborate intensively on software projects.
 The goal of a hackathon is to create functioning software or hardware by the end of the event.

-Our Hackathon will take place from 14-15 December 2020 at our headquarters in Illovo, Sandton.
+Our Hackathon will take place from 30-31 January 2021 at our headquarters in 35 Ferguson Road, Illovo, Sandton.
 Food and drinks will be provided to attendees and we will be giving out awesome cash prizes to the winning teams.
-The event will be limited to 30 people, so make sure you register in advance by visiting our website and completing the short Google Form.
+The event will be limited to 40 people, so make sure you register in advance by visiting our website and completing the short Google Form.

 We look forward to meeting you!